la2050/archive/_organizations/a-place-called-home.md

     - 'http://maker.good.is/myla2050play2015/projects/PlayinSouthLA.html'
   year_submitted:
     - '2015'
-  org_summary:
-    - >-
-      APCH is a safe haven in South Central LA where underserved youth are empowered to take ownership of their lives through programs in education, arts, and well-being and are inspired to make a meaningful difference in their community and the world.
 title: A Place Called Home
-uri: /organizations/a-place-called-home/
 extrapolated_project_ids:
   - '5102006'
 project_titles_from_extrapolated_project_ids:
-  - Play for Life in South LA
-project_titles:
-  - Play for Life in South LA
-project_titles_from_project_ids:
   - Play for Life in South LA
 original_project_titles:
   - Play for Life in South LA